ejriffer/Data-410-Project-3/README.md

   return output
 ```
 ## Extreme Gradient Boosting (XGBoost)
-Extreme gradient boosting (XGBoost) is very similar to the above gradient boosting except is uses regularization parameters to try and prevent overfitting.
+Extreme gradient boosting (XGBoost) is a technique to improve on gradient boosting.

+XGBoost uses gradient boosting on decision trees instead of the residual *h* as shown above.

+XGBoost has several important hyperparameters in order to make the resulting model as accurate as possible.
+Lambda is a regularization paremeter that can decrease the sensitivity to individual observations and outliers.
+Gamma is the minimum loss required to split a leaf node of the decision tree.

 ## Comparing Models